Paul Page: National Hot Rod Association

 Page was one of the announcers along with former Top Fuel Dragster and Funny Car driver Mike Dunn for the NHRA Mello Yello Drag Racing Series on ESPN and ESPN2.

 At the end of the 2012 season, he parted ways after nearly 25 years with ABC/ESPN.
-NHRA announced on February 6, 2013, that Dave Rieff, who has been a pit reporter since ESPN began its NHRA coverage in 2001 and a staple of NHRA television for 17 years, will move into the anchor announcer position for the 2013 season.
-Joining Rieff in calling the action from the booth will be former NHRA racer Mike Dunn for his 12th year with ESPN as a color analyst for the NHRA Mello Yello Drag Racing Series.
+NHRA announced on February 6, 2013, that Dave Rieff, who was a pit reporter since ESPN began its NHRA coverage in 2001 and a staple of NHRA television for 17 years, would move into the anchor announcer position for the 2013 season.
+Former NHRA racer Mike Dunn joined Rieff in calling the action from the booth for his 12th year with ESPN as a color analyst for the NHRA Mello Yello Drag Racing Series.